Bishop Carroll athletes sign National Letters of Intent

 Harshberger.

-Destiny Hoy signed a letter of intent with Rogers State University in Claremore, OK, for Soccer.
+Destiny Hoy signed a letter of intent with Rogers State University in Claremore, Oklahoma, for soccer.
 Her

 Carroll is Greg Rauch.